abelleCH/Data_processing/data-engineering/tp-docker-kafka/README.md

 4. Keep reading events from a topic from one terminal : https://kafka.apache.org/documentation/#quickstart_consume
 * try the default config
 * what does the `--from-beginning` config do ?
 What happens when you do not use `--from-beginning` and instead the config `--group` such as --group?

+When using the --group option instead of --from-beginning, it signifies that you're consuming messages as part of a consumer group.
+Kafka maintains the offset for each consumer group, so if you restart a consumer within the same group without specifying --from-beginning, it will resume from where it left off.

 * Keep reading the message in your terminal and using Conduktor, can you notice something in the **Consumers tab** ?
+Can see the consumer group consuming messages from the "mailbox" topic.
+As messages are consumed, we can see them displayed in real-time.

 * Now, in your terminal stop your consumer, notice the **lag** inside the **Consumer tab** on Conduktor, it should be **0**
 * With a producer, send message to the same topic, and look at the value of **lag**, what's happening ?
+Lag increase

-* Restart your consumer with the same consumer group, what's happening ?
+* Restart your consumer with the same consumer group, what's happening ? it resumes message consumption from where it left off

 * Trick question : What about using the `--group` option for your producer ?
+The --group option is used for consumers to specify the consumer group they belong to.

 #### Partition - consumer group / bookmark
 1. Check consumer group with `kafka-console-consumer` : https://kafka.apache.org/documentation/#basic_ops_consumer_group
 * notice if there is [lag](https://univalence.io/blog/articles/kafka-et-les-groupes-de-consommateurs/) for your group
 2. read from a new group, what happened ?
+It will start consuming messages from the beginning of the topic.
 3. read from an already existing group, what happened ?
+It will continue consumption from where the group left off
 4. Recheck consumer group using `kafka-console-consumer`

 #### Replication - High Availability